toughIQ/fishnet/README.md

 ## License

 fishnet is licensed under the GPLv3+.
-See LICENSE.txt for the full license text.
+See LICENSE.txt or `./fishnet-x86_64-unknown-linux-gnu license` for the full license text.